 Store all items in waterproof containers that are easy to transport and won't easily tear or break.
 Do not use plastic or paper bags or pillow cases.

 If you plan to evacuate, leave as early as possible.
-Options include staying with relatives or friends who do not have to evacuate, or evacuating to a pet-friendly hotel or motel.
+The best options include staying with relatives or friends who do not have to evacuate, or evacuating to a pet-friendly hotel or motel.

 Pet-friendly hotels and motels fill quickly before a storm.
 It is important to call the hotel or motel for reservations before you evacuate, and make sure they allow pets.
 Many change their pet policies during an emergency.